 Two days in Sydney might not sound like enough time to see the best the city has to offer but you’ll be surprised just how much you can see in 48 hours.
-This 2-day itinerary mixes city sights with world-famous beaches.
+This two-day itinerary mixes city sights with world-famous beaches.

 Sydney takes a good few weeks to explore fully but in reality, most people won’t have that time.
 If you are taking a trip to Australia as part of your annual leave you may have only a few days in the city.
 So is it possible to see the best of Sydney in just 48 hours?
 Yes!
 If you plan carefully and have your walking shoes on, you can experience the mix of city and beach living that Sydney is known for.

-Two days in Sydney
+Two day Sydney itinerary

 The City – Explore some of Sydney’s famous landmarks including the Sydney Harbour Bridge and the Sydney Opera House

 The Beaches – Relax at the beach or stroll along a stunning coastal walk